Special Situations

 2. Check discount programs yourself.
 Look up your medication on GoodRx, Cost Plus Drugs, or Amazon Pharmacy to see current discount prices at pharmacies near you.
 Prices vary by pharmacy, so compare a few.

 3. Add up your expected drug costs for the whole year.
 This is the most important step.
 Make a list of every medication you take, how often you fill it, and what each one costs through your plan.
-If your total annual out-of-pocket drug spending through the plan would reach or exceed the $2,000 Part D out-of-pocket cap, it may be worth paying the higher plan price now so those dollars count toward the cap.
+If your total annual out-of-pocket drug spending through the plan would reach or exceed the $2,100 Part D out-of-pocket cap for 2026, it may be worth paying the higher plan price now so those dollars count toward the cap.
 Once you hit the cap, you pay $0 for covered drugs for the rest of the year.
+Important caveat: only payments made through your Part D plan count toward this cap.
+Discount-card or cash purchases (such as GoodRx, Cost Plus Drugs, or Amazon Pharmacy fills) are not tracked by your plan and do not build toward the cap, per CMS’s True Out-of-Pocket (TrOOP) rules.

 5. Consider a split strategy.
 You do not have to use the same approach for every drug.
 You can run expensive brand-name drugs through your Part D plan (to build toward the cap) and pay cash for cheap generics where the discount price is much lower.
 There is no rule against mixing.